leaflabs/leaflabs-docs/source/language.rst

 <unix-toolchain>`, so if you'd rather stick with :command:`gcc`,
 :command:`make`, and friends, you can.
-If you're using the Unix toolchain and want to skip past the Wiring conveniences and get straight to registers, you are encouraged to move on to the :ref:`libmaple` documentation.
+If you're using the Unix toolchain and want to skip past the Wiring conveniences and get straight to the details, you are encouraged to move on to the :ref:`libmaple` documentation.

 A *sketch* is the IDE's notion of a project; it consists of one or